markcdb/RealmManager/README.md

 # RealmManager
-An threaded and easier way of persisting data using Realm Mobile Database
+A threaded and easier way of persisting data using Realm Mobile Database

 ## Installation